 Property Forfeiture [Neb.
-Rev. Stat. § 28-431]
+Rev. Stat. §§ 28-416(18), 28-431]

+Money, securities, negotiable instruments, firearms, conveyances, electronic devices, equipment, components, peripherals, software, hardware or accessories can be forfeit upon conviction for violation of the Uniform Controlled Substances Act.
 Property used to manufacture, sell, or deliver controlled substances can be seized and forfeited to the state.
 Property subject to forfeiture may include money, materials, productions and equipment and any aircraft, vehicles or vessels used or intended for use in transporting any controlled substance in violations of Nebraska law.